Frequently Asked Question

 What are the benefits to having my cat professionally groomed?

-The main benefit is having a happier, healthier cat that does not suffer from any of the painful and potentially life-threatening problems already mentioned.
+The main benefit is having a happier, healthier cat that does not suffer from any of the painful conditions associated with poor grooming maintenance.
 In addition, you will benefit as regular grooming cuts down on shedding, eliminates hairballs, reduces allergy problems, and helps promote a cleaner environment as well as a cleaner cat.
 And the best part is, you don’t have to do any of the grooming yourself!
 Leave that up to us!